healygi/shop/README.md

    - The homepage is simple and minimalist.
 It contains a 'shop now' button and a catchy slogan 'Shop & Gym' with an transparent image titled 'Workout.'
 The 'shop now' button links directly to GymGeeks catalogue of vairous products.
 I thought by keeping the style of the homepage minimalist with just a shop now button the user would be more likely to click the link than if there was a lot to read on the homepage itself.
 The navigation is at the top and footer with links to social media at the bottom of the page.

    - I modifed the design during development.
 I thought it would improve user experience by adding a clickable list.
 I thought this woud be eye-catching and the user would be more likely to click on these links than opening the products in the nav bar.
 I still kept the nav bar so the user could navigate between products when they are on the product detail page.
 I ended up changing this design right before submission as it was not responding well on mobile screens and more than likely users would review this on mobile.
-Hence, I got ride of the list and logo for a more clean minialist design.
+Hence, I got rid of the list and logo for a more clean minialist design.

 - Footer